learn-co-students/python-lists-readme-data-science-intro-000/README.md

-You will see 'San Antonio' included in the list.
-So note that unlike slice, `append` is destructive.
+You will see that 'San Antonio' has been added to the list.
+Note that unlike slice, `append` is destructive.
 That is, it changes our underlying data structure.
 Every time we execute the `append` method, another element is added to our list.
 Now what if we accidentally add 'San Antonio' a second time to our list.

 ```python